microsoft/vscode-iot-workbench/docs/provision_azure_services.md

 	![An Azure CLI device login screen with an indication of where to enter a device authorization code.](pic/portal-enter-device-login.png)

-1. Input your Azure Account Id and password in the next window in browser and after sign-in successfully, open the command palette in VS Code, type **Azure: Select Subscription** to select the subscription you want to use and then re-run **Azure IoT Device Workbench: Provision Azure Services...**
+1. Input your Azure Account Id and password in the next window in browser and after sign-in successfully, open the command palette in Visual Studio Code, type **Azure: Select Subscription** to select the subscription you want to use and then re-run **Azure IoT Device Workbench: Provision Azure Services...**

 1. In the dropdown list of **Select Resource Group**, if you plan to use a new resource group, click **Create Resource Group** and then provide the following information: